awslabs/amazon-s3-data-replication-hub-plugin/README.md

 ### Deploy via AWS Cloudformation

-Please follow below steps to deploy this solution via AWS Cloudformation.
+Please follow below steps to deploy this plugin via AWS Cloudformation.

 1. Sign in to AWS Management Console, switch to the region to deploy the CloudFormation Stack to.